Yovanna Ventura Does Yoga In A Bra & Leggings In Sizzling Multi-Photo Update

+The floor in front of the model had a rainbow-striped candle and a few stones beside it.
+Yovanna faced her chest toward the camera, tilting her head to the side and gazing at the lens.

-The next slide included a short video where Yovanna lit the candle while the third upload captured her in the midst of a pose where her arms were over her head.
+The next slide included a short video where Yovanna lit the candle, while the third upload captured her in the midst of a pose where her arms were over her head.
 She leaned her head back toward the ceiling, and her long, brunette locks spilled over her back.
-Yovanna’s time at the gym called for a sexy outfit from retailer Alo.
+Yovanna’s time at the gym called for a sexy outfit from retailer Alo Yoga.

 Yovanna added a pair of matching yoga pants that were just as hot.
 They had a high waistband with a set of drawstrings that hit directly below her navel, highlighting her slender frame.
 The garment was tight on her muscular thighs and legs, and it cut off near Yovanna’s ankles.
-Her time at the gym did not call for shoes, and she went barefoot in the photo op.
+She was barefoot in the photos.

 “So pretty naturally Godbless,” one follower gushed, adding a variety of emoji to the end of their comment.